alpacahq/alpaca-zipline/README.md

 #### Run algorithm

-Once bundle is saved, you are ready to run your algorithm.
+Once the bundle is saved, you are ready to run your algorithm.

 ```
 $ zipline run -f /work/myalgo.py \